 When you run AutoUpgrade in Analyze mode, AutoUpgrade only reads data from the database, and does not perform any updates to the database.
-You can run AutoUpgrade using the Analyze mode during normal business hours.
+You can run

+AutoUpgrade using the Analyze mode during normal business hours.
 You can run AutoUpgrade in Analyze mode on your source Oracle Database home before you have set up your target release Oracle Database home.

-You start AutoUpgrade in Analyze mode using the following syntax, where Java-8-home is the location of your Java 8 distribution, or the environment variable set for the Java 8 home:
+You start AutoUpgrade in Analyze mode using the following syntax, where Java-8-home is the location of your Java 8 distribution, or the environment variable set for the Java 8 home, and path/yourconfig.txt is the path and filename of your configuration file:

 '''

-Java-8-home/bin/java -jar autoupgrade.jar -config yourconfig.txt -mode
+Java-8-home/bin/java -jar autoupgrade.jar -config /path/yourconfig.txt -mode

 analyze

 '''